How to Prepare for a Bulk Upload

 Example 2: Flattened Folder Structure

-Let’s take a look at what an ideal folder structure would look like prior to uploading to DISCO:
+Let’s look at what an ideal folder structure should look like before uploading to DISCO:

-1. The album folder containing the audio files is named “Artist - Album,” which becomes the playlist name in DISCO.
+• The folder containing the audio files is named “Artist - Album,” which becomes the playlist name in DISCO.

-2. All files are stored together - WAVs and MP3s, mains and instrumentals.
+• All files are stored together in one folder, including WAVs, MP3s, main versions, and instrumentals.

 Flattened folder structure

-How will these folders and files initially appear in DISCO?
+How will these folders and files appear in DISCO after upload?

-• Use the Merge tool to pair your WAVs and MP3s manually.
+Use the Merge tool to manually pair matching WAV and MP3 files.

 wavs and mp3s in a playlist after upload

-WAVs and MP3s can be paired in bulk (by our Onboarding team) IF they were uploaded in the same folder and have identical file names, and you are on an qualifying plan.
+WAV and MP3 files can be paired in bulk by our Onboarding team if they were uploaded from the same folder, have identical file names, and your account is on a qualifying plan.

 merged wavs and mp3s highlighted in track info hover